UpendraMada/RealTime-pipeline/README.md

 # Real-Time Data Processing Pipeline using AWS and Terraform

 ## 📌 Problem Statement

-Organizations often need to process **real-time user events** (such as transactions, orders, or logs) at scale.
-Traditional batch processing introduces delays, making it unsuitable for scenarios requiring instant insights or immediate actions.
+E-commerce platforms generate large volumes of **real-time transaction events** such as orders, payments, and activity logs.
+Traditional batch-oriented systems are not suitable for scenarios where **instant validation, notifications, and data persistence** are required.

-The challenge is to:
+The challenge for this assignment is to build a **real-time data processing pipeline** that can:

-- Accept continuous user events from producers.
-- Pass them reliably through a queueing system that can handle bursts of traffic.
+- Ingest continuous e-commerce transactions through a **reliable queueing system (Amazon SQS)** to handle bursts of traffic.
-- Process messages with scalable serverless compute that can transform or enrich the data.
+- Trigger **serverless compute (AWS Lambda)** to process, validate, and enrich transaction data.
-- Persist the final data into a NoSQL database for low-latency querying and storage.
+- Persist valid transactions into a **scalable NoSQL database (Amazon DynamoDB)** for low-latency querying and storage.
+- Send **real-time notifications (Amazon SNS)** for specific business scenarios, such as:
+  - Large orders above 1000.
+  - Transactions with missing or invalid data.
+- Monitor system health and performance using **Amazon CloudWatch** logs, metrics, and alarms.
-- Build the entire system using **Infrastructure as Code (IaC)** so it can be easily deployed and managed.
+- Provision all infrastructure components using **Infrastructure as Code (Terraform)**, ensuring reproducibility and maintainability.

 ---